 With most people owning mobile phones, GMT watches are not strictly necessary.
 That could be said of wristwatches in general, though, and yet people still love them.
 The appeal of a GMT watch is both in its functionality and in the style and design.

 What is a good GMT watch?

 The Hamilton Jazzmaster GMT watch is one of the more uniquely designed GMT watches on the market.
 With the names of major world cities printed on its black-and-white rotating bezel and a brown leather strap, this Swiss-Made watch exudes effortless cool.
-Just be prepared to pay up to $1000 to get your hands on this one.

 There are countless GMT wristwatches available, so no matter your style or your favorite travel destination, there is a timepiece built to be your perfect companion.